View All 1936 Buffalo Nickel

 Description

 The 1936 Proof Buffalo Nickel - Satin is a proof nickel struck at the Philadelphia Mint, part of the Buffalo Nickels 1913-1938 series.
-With a mintage of just 4,420, this is a rare issue sought by specialists.
-The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca), while the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
-Designed by James Earle Fraser.
+With a mintage of 4,420, this is an extremely rare issue — the lowest mintage among 6 mint variants, representing only less than 1% of total production.
+The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca) and the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
+Struck during the Great Depression, when mintages dropped sharply and the United States abandoned the gold standard in 1933.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $1.3K.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 21.2 mm in diameter, with a plain edge.
 Cataloged as PCGS #3994.
-James Earle Fraser's Buffalo Nickel is an iconic celebration of the American West, featuring a composite Native American portrait on the obverse and a bison on the reverse.
-The 1913-S Type II, 1918/7-D overdate, 1926-S, and the legendary 1937-D "Three-Legged Buffalo" (a dramatic die-polishing error) are highlights.

 External References